RabindraManandhar/Deep-Learning/README.md

 ### Case 1

-Goal: The goal was to learn to use neural networks to make an expert system to support in diagnostic decision making.
+Goal: The goal was to learn to use neural networks to make an expert system to support in diagnostic decision-making.
 The objective was to read and pre-process the 'Heart Disease Health Indicator Dataset' from Kaggle and create and train a dense neural network to predict to classify the presence of heart disease.

 Packages:
 * pandas
-* matplotlob
+* matplotlib
-* sklearn (scikit-l0earn)
+* sklearn (scikit-learn)
 * seaborn

 ### Case 2